AryaMoghaddam/Netflix-Clone/README.md

 [🏠 Back to Table of Contents](#table-of-contents)

-## 4. Insert data in the Table with GraphQL
+## 4. Inserting data in the Table with GraphQL

 ✅  **Step 4a:** In graphQL playground, change tab to now use `graphql`.
 Edit the end of the URl to change from `system` to the name of your keyspace: `netflix_keyspace`

-✅  **Step 3b:** Populate **HTTP HEADER** variable `x-cassandra-token` on the bottom of the page with your token as shown below (again !! yes this is not the same tab)
+✅  **Step 3b:** Populating **HTTP HEADER** variable `x-cassandra-token` on the bottom of the page with your token as shown below
 ![image](img/graphql-playground-2.png?raw=true)

 ✅  **Step 4c:** In GraphQL Playground,populate the `reference_list` table with the following values

-- Copy the following mutation on the left panel
+- Copying the following mutation on the left panel

 ```yaml
 mutation insertGenres {